Washington’s Compassionate Wrongful Death Lawyers

 Contact our Washington Wrongful Death Lawyers

 At Brett McCandlis Brown & Conner, PLLC, we are here to help you avoid the pitfalls of wrongful death claims.
-Our wrongful death attorneys in Washington solely practice in tort and personal injury law – which means that we understand the complexities of these types of cases, and we can help you win your claim.
+Our wrongful death attorneys in Seattle or any other areas of Washington solely practice in tort and personal injury law – which means that we understand the complexities of these types of cases, and we can help you win your claim.
 To get started, schedule a free consultation with our attorneys at 800-925-1875, or fill out our online contact form.